 Selling in today's market: why strategy and pricing matter more than speed

 In today's market, someone tells a property owner in Dubai to wait.
 Wait for the dust to settle, wait for the news cycle to calm down, wait for a better moment.
 We understand the instinct.
 Regional geopolitical developments have made some sellers more cautious, and that is entirely reasonable.
 And almost every time, the people who waited end up watching deals close around them while their listing sat untouched.
-Dubai's property market has a habit of moving, whether the mood is comfortable or not, and the first ten days of March 2026 made that point loud and clear.
+Dubai's property market has a habit of moving, whether the mood is comfortable or not, and March 2026 made that point loud and clear.
 If you have been sitting on a ready unit and wondering whether this is the right moment to sell, the answer is not hiding in the headlines.
 It is in how well you have prepared your property, your price, and your plan for the buyers who are already out there looking.

 Key Takeaways